ircmaxell/resume/oss/README.md

 Additionally, I was involved in the creation of a large number of other RFCs in an advisory or consultory manner.

+# Notable Projects

+## password_compat

+The [`password_compat`](https://github.com/ircmaxell/password_compat) project polyfills the Password Hash functionality added to PHP 5.5 back to lower version (PHP 5.3 and 5.4 specifically).

+## RandomLib

+[RandomLib](https://github.com/ircmaxell/RandomLib) made generating cryptographically secure random numbers in PHP easy.
+Since PHP 7 introduced the `random_int()` family of functions, the project is no longer needed.

+# Compiler Projects

+## PHPPHP

+[PHPPHP](https://github.com/ircmaxell/PHPPHP) implemented PHP's engine in PHP itself.
+It did not aim to be production worthy, but instead focused on education.

+## Recki-CT

+[Recki-CT](https://github.com/google/recki-ct) was an initial attempt at building an Ahead of Time Compiler for PHP.
+It used a pluggable backend system to generate machine code.

+## PHP-Compiler

+[PHP-Compiler](https://github.com/ircmaxell/php-compiler/) is a new attempt at an Ahead of Time Compiler for PHP, based around PHP 7.4's FFI system and LLVM.

 # Other Projects

 [Github](https://github.com/ircmaxell?tab=repositories) and [Packagist](https://packagist.org/packages/ircmaxell/) detail the primary Open Source PHP packages that I built and shipped.
+There aare

 # Other Contributions